JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/SensorSignoff.md

 6. For every sensor that is plugged onto the Air Quality Device initially, there may be a start up time for initial calibration.
 According to a study in Tokyo, most portable gas sensors have a start-up time of 30s [10].
 After a survey observing the full start-up time range, the sensors selected within the analysis section have a max time of 1 hour.
 Therefore, all sensors shall have a wait/warm-up time less than 2 hours before data acquisition.

 7. According to the ANSI/ASHRAE Standard 62.1-2016: Ventilation for Acceptable Indoor Air Quality [2], indoor CO2 concentrations no greater than 700 parts per million (ppm) above outdoor CO2 concentrations will satisfy a substantial majority (about 80%) of occupants.
 Sensors used for this device shall comply with their pollutant concentration with this standard for indoor/outdoor use.
 The NAAQS has revised measurement standards for the main pollutants in America.
-Resolution for each sensor must be at most a max resolution of 0.2 ppm or less shall be used.
 The ranges are as follows [14]:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ● PM 10 - 150 - 350 μg/m3 (micrograms per cubic meter of air.
 Resolution not found